Nethereum/Nethereum.Docs/docs/introduction/web3.md

   web3.Client.OverridingRequestInterceptor = transactionInterceptor;
 ```

 The interceptor requires the private key, the corresponding address and an instance of web3.
-Once the web3 rpc client is configured all the requests will be be same.
+Once the web3 rpc client is configured all the requests will be the same.

 ```csharp
     var txId = await web3.Eth.DeployContract.SendRequestAsync(abi, contractByteCode, senderAddress, new HexBigInteger(900000), 7);